mhwilkes/ombra-labops/gitops/apps/secrets/home-cluster-access/README.md

 A PreSync hook job runs before ArgoCD syncs this application.
 The job:
 1. Finds the ArgoCD cluster secret containing the kubeconfig
 2. Extracts the kubeconfig
-3. Creates two resources in the `argocd` namespace:
+3. Creates two resources in the `secrets` namespace:
    - **Secret**: `cluster-kubeconfig` - Contains the kubeconfig file (ready to download)
    - **ConfigMap**: `cluster-kubeconfig-view` - Contains base64-encoded kubeconfig (easier to view/copy)

+These resources are managed by ArgoCD (defined in Git) so they appear in the `secrets-stack` application.

 Both resources are labeled with `purpose=cluster-access` for easy filtering in the ArgoCD UI.